Language and Communication Development

 During play, your child should start to participate in back and forth exchanges (rolling a ball between you).
 And play with a variety of toys appropriately.
 Play is your child's work.
 They learn the most when they play.

-Please see the Communication Milestones page for when these typically develop.
+Please see the Communication Milestones section for when these typically develop.
 Your Speech Language Pathologist can discuss these skills with you more in depth.

 Beginning to teach your child new words can be overwhelming!
 Although the first thing that comes to mind may be colors, numbers, or the alphabet, research shows that teaching frequently used words that have a functional purpose and can be used across many daily routines is the best place to start.